 Certain sunscreens are not permitted in Hawaii because of the damage they cause to the coral reefs.
 Find out which sunscreens are allowed and make sure to bring one or two bottles for your beach trip.
+(Get one coral reef-friendly sunscreen on Amazon.)
 Too many people have forgotten about the importance of sunscreen, only to suffer from painful sunburns through the rest of the trip.

 What to Pack for a Beach Day in Hawaii?
 Swimming Shoes!